suipingooi/iifscpt/README.md

 4. Profiling evaluation of <em>adult</em> skaters.

 ## Deployment
 Deployed page on github pages for testing.
-No Issue encountered. [https://suipingooi.github.io/iifscpt/](https://suipingooi.github.io/iifscpt/)
+No Issue encountered. [https://suipingooi.github.io/iifscpt/](https://suipingooi.github.io/iifscpt/).
+Deployment on github pages is straightforward utilizing the settings page and built from main branch without theme or custom domain as it is still a demo site pending assessment and approval for actual active deployment on IIFSC's main site.

 ## Credits
 Island Ice Figure Skating Club (IIFSC) for all the support provided in the development of this diagnostic tool.
 Tutors Arif and Malcolm for guidance with troubleshooting and debugging.